Complement system: Diagnostic tools

 Diagnostic tools to measure complement activity include the total complement activity test.

 The presence or absence of complement fixation upon a challenge can indicate whether particular antigens or antibodies are present in the blood.
 This is the principle of the complement fixation test.

-Modulation by infections
+Modulation of the body by complement with infection

+Excessive complement activity contributes to severe Covid-19 symptoms and disease.
+Although complement is intended to protect the body systems, under stress there can be more damage than protection.
 Research has suggested that the complement system is manipulated during HIV/AIDS, in a way that further damages the body.

 Role in the brain

 Research from over the last decade has shown that complement proteins of the classical complement pathway have an important role in synaptic pruning in the brain during early development.